 Clearing autumn leaves and putting them to good use

 Allowed to rot away on paths, patios and decked areas, leaf matter can become unsightly - and potentially a slippery hazard.
-In most areas, disposing of them along with your regular household waste isn't an option.
+In many areas, disposing of them along with your regular household waste isn’t an option.
 Some gardeners resort to raking them into autumn bonfires, but these can be a real nuisance to neighbours.

 So what’s the alternative?
 Well, there is a simple solution that can make clearing autumn leaves less of a chore.
 Home composting has become very popular in recent years.
 You can follow our step-by-step guide to making your own compost.

 Check out our easy-to-follow instructions below for making your own leafmould and you might just find that the season’s most tedious task is more rewarding than you ever realised!

 First up, leafmould is a fantastic natural soil conditioner.
 It enriches the soil, vastly increasing its ability to retain water and providing a healthy sprinkling of micronutrients to help your plants grow.
 It’s nothing short of a wonder ingredient, and the best part is that it won’t cost you a single penny.

 In fact, the only thing leafmould will cost you is the time it takes you to collect the autumn leaves.
 If, like most of us, you’re going to be clearing up a small mountain of them anyway, put them to good use?
 In fact, it’ll end up taking less time than tending a bonfire or driving sacks of leaves to the nearest drop-off site.

 While it can take up to two years for leaves to decompose enough to make seriously good quality leafmould, the method we use can help to reduce this timescale a little, depending on the variety of leaf.
 Still, the golden rule is to be patient - only once the leaf matter has fully decomposed will you get the rich, crumbly end product that will do your soil - and your plants - so much good.